Construction Has Begun

 The I-43 North-South Freeway is among the busiest routes in Wisconsin and is a critical Interstate link between southeast Wisconsin and the entire state.
 I-43 provides access to manufacturers, merchants, commuters and tourists within southeast Wisconsin, the Milwaukee metropolitan area, and other areas including Green Bay, Sheboygan, Manitowoc and Chicago.

 WisDOT has maintained and rehabilitated the ramps, bridges, pavements and other structures on I-43 for 50 years.
 The North-South Freeway has exceeded its design life and it is no longer economical to maintain.
-The corridor needs full evaluation, so it can serve the communities into the future.

 - Emerging pavement and structural needs